bitcoin-unlimited/BUwiki/identity__protocol.md

 # Identity Protocol (Login)
-The identity protocol allows a bitcoin wallet to interface with a server, securely supplying information such as login credentials and identity information.
-This document describes the login functionality of crypto-identity software.
+The identity protocol allows software to interface with a server, securely supplying information such as login credentials and identity information.
+This “crypto-identity software” could be embedded into bitcoin wallets or be a special purpose app.

 ## Overview